linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 14.03.2023 (announcement)
+- At the moment we are extensively planning some projects around Linkspreed's own browser for android devices.

 ### 14.03.2023 (announcement Storee)
 - We're reworking **Storee**!